daltonserey/tst/README.md

 $ tst
 ```

-If you received a output containing only points, you passed on public tests and now you can submit to the server.
+If you received a output containing only points(e.g: `.`, `...`), you passed on public tests and now you can submit to the server.

 ### Send

-Send your file to the server using:
+Send your file to the server:

 ```sh
 $ tst commit <your_file_here>
 ```

-And then, you can verify if you passed in all tests and your answer was accepted.
+And then, you can verify if you passed in all tests and if your answer was accepted.

 ```sh
 $ tst -s